 Several key elements of the MECLABS methodology are formulated using a heuristic approach.
 That is, tools to help organize one’s thinking and analysis of a given product offering, marketing message, or experimental design.

 For instance, our Conversion Index Analysis method uses the well-known Conversion Optimization heuristic.
 This empirically established cognitive framework brings structure and clarity to analysis of the sales conversion process, and guides and simplifies decisions about the prioritization of optimization energy.
-The Conversion Optimization is expressed as follows:
+The Conversion Optimization heuristic is expressed as follows:

 2. Discipline-specific data analysis